 In 115 BC he became praetor and married Julia, of the powerful patrician family of the Julii.
 This marriage should in effect make him the uncle of Julius Caesar.

-Next he served in Africa in the wars against Jughurta.
-The commander of the Roman forces, Metellus, was not very successful against teh foe, and so in 108 BC Marius returned to Rome and stood for the office of consul.
-He won the election, but now used his standing to persuade the comitia tributa so elect him the new commander of the forces in Africa.
+Next, he served in Africa in the wars against Jughurta.
+The commander of the Roman forces, Metellus, was not very successful against the foe, and so in 108 BC Marius returned to Rome and stood for the office of consul.
+Gaius Marius won the election but now used his standing to persuade the comitia tributa to elect him the new commander of the forces in Africa.

 This was unlawful and showed how little the grizzled military man, which Marius was, thought of following proper procedures.
-For only the senate had authority to appoint military commanders.
+Only the Senate had the authority to appoint military commanders.

 This new, professional army, trained by new methods introduced by Marius, set over to Africa and made easy work of bringing the war to an end.
 Although the eventual negotiations had most of the glory slip from Marius’ grasp, as it was a young quaestor, Cornelius Sulla, who should achieve victory and peace in these talks, not Marius.